 Referencing correctly is important to demonstrate how widely you have researched your subject, to show the basis of your argument and conclusions and to avoid plagiarism.
 This involves noting down the source for any information that you access, recording in a systematic manner where you got the information from.

 Referencing ensures that you can demonstrate how your ideas build upon the research of others.
-If someone is reading your assignment, they should be able to use your referencing to find the articles you have used in your assignment.
+If someone is reading your assignment, they should be able to use your referencing to find the sources you have used in your assignment.
 Most assignments during your time at University will be assessed on the quality of your referencing which will count towards your grade.
 Correct referencing helps to ensure that you avoid being accused of plagiarism

 Whatever style you use, it is important to be clear, consistent and correct, making sure you include all the relevant details.

-Our Librarians are on hand to help you get started so drop-in and find out more about referencing styles.
+Our Librarians are on hand to help you get started so drop-in and find out more about referencing.

 |NEW Uni of Wolverhampton Harvard Referencing (Quick guide) 2017||Most commonly used referencing style at the University (Quick guide)